-Hidden away down a single road on the East side of this gorgeous island is Halawa Valley.
+Hidden away down a single road on the East side of this gorgeous island of Molokai is Halawa Valley.
 After winding round the southern coast you turn a corner and wow!..

-Whilst you are mesmerised with the sights around Pilipo has a vast amount of knowledge and tradition to pass on to you along the route.
-The pride in evidence you cannot fail to learn.
+Whilst you are mesmerised with the sights around you, Pilipo has a vast amount of knowledge and tradition to pass on to you along the route.
+The pride is in evidence from him and you cannot fail to learn.

-Suddenly, the trees open and.. there they are.. the 250-foot Mooula Falls.
+Suddenly, the trees open, and.. there they are.. the 250-foot Moa’ula Falls.
 Double tiered falling down the mountainside and into the start of the valley.
 A sight you can spend hours gazing at, in total peace and only the sound of water falling and birds.
 And yes, pack your swimming gear as you can swim below the falls in the natural pool that has formed before the river.

 A beautiful day, a learning day, a day many should experience.
-I love Molokai, and will be back for more I am so sure
+I love Molokai, and will be back for more I am so sure.

 Please note the trail passes over private land and the area is restricted to guided hikes only.
 The guides make the difference anyway.
-You can book the tour via the hotel.